- Docs

 User Accounts

-User accounts represent people and systems that access files, folders, and services within Files.com.
-They are the foundation for controlling access, enforcing security policies, and maintaining visibility across all activity on a site.
-Each user account defines identity, authentication methods, permissions, and protocol access, allowing Site Administrators to grant, limit, and revoke access in a consistent and auditable way.
+User accounts represent the people and systems that access files, folders, and services within Files.com.
+They are the foundation for controlling access, enforcing security policies, and maintaining visibility into activity on a site.
+Each user account defines identity, authentication methods, permissions, and protocol access, so Site Administrators can grant, limit, and revoke access in an auditable way.

-User accounts are created and managed throughout their lifecycle.
-This includes provisioning users, defining how they authenticate, assigning access and roles, updating settings as requirements change, and de-provisioning access when it is no longer needed.
-Files.com supports both manual and automated approaches to user management, allowing access to scale without sacrificing control or security.
+User accounts are managed throughout their lifecycle: provisioning, defining how they authenticate, assigning access and roles, updating settings as requirements change, and de-provisioning when access is no longer needed.
+Files.com supports both manual and automated approaches to user management, so access can scale without sacrificing control or security.

 Organizational Context for Users